pulibrary/command_line_curriculum/catamandu.md

 ### catmandu JSON paths

-From the previous sessions we know many commands how to examine data set.
+From the previous sessions we know many commands for how to examine data set.
 For instance, to get a quick overview of the content of `verbannte-buecher.json` we can use the `cat` command:

 ```bash
 cat ~/command_line_curriculum/data_files/rows.json